codeforequity-at/botium-docs/docs/05_botiumscript/part_logichooks.rst

 Using Logic Hooks
 =================

 Logic Hooks are used to inject advanced conversation logic into the conversation flow.

-They can be added at any position inside the convo file.
+They can be put everywhere into the script, except bot section.
+There the order is the following:
+* Botium Logic Hooks
+* Requesting bot message
+* Botium Asserters
+* Asserting bot message
+* Botium Asserters and Botium Logic Hooks

+Like
+  #bot
+  PAUSE 100
+  BUTTON Option1
+  Hello!
+Please choose Option1 or Option2!
+  SET_SCRIPTING_MEMORY secondbutton|Option2
+  BUTTON $secondbutton

+If you dont have a text to assert, but you have logichook to run after text asserting, use an empty row:
+  #me
+  Whats your name?
+  #bot

+  PAUSE 1000

+As default the asserters/logichooks are executed in order they are defined.
+But some special technical logichooks are forced to execute before, or after this order.
+For example with WAITFORBOT is always executed in the beginning.

 PAUSE
 -----

 * argument: pause time in milliseconds
-* when used in a #me section, will pause after text is sent to bot
+* when used in a #me section, will pause before/after text is sent to bot depending on its position in script
-* when used in a #bot section, will pause after reply is received from bot
+* when used in a #bot section, will pause before/after reply is received from bot depending on its position in script

 WAITFORBOT
 ----------